 I have used black plastic mulch in my garden for many years.
 It is still a mulch I recommend, especially if you are starting a new garden bed where they may be lots of weed seeds.

 Black Plastic will suppress almost all the weeds in your garden so you rarely have any to pull.
-It can help you get your garden off to a early start as it heats the soil in the spring.
-Perfect for northern gardeners.
+It can help you get your garden off to an early start as it heats the soil in the spring.
+This is a great solutions for northern gardeners.

 However, the plastic can cause the ground to get too hot in the summer.
-You can top it with another type of mulch to keep the soil cool.
+You can top it with another type of mulch to help keep the soil cool.